 Now, here comes the really cringe-worthy part: How long had that message been sitting there before you noticed it?

 You may have wondered why they didn’t just call your business or email you.
-The reality is customer communication styles have changed drastically over the past few years.
+The reality is customer communication styles and preferences have changed drastically over the past few years.
 It’s the customers who are in charge.

 If you don’t catch the messages when they come in, and on whatever digital channel the customer may have chosen, it’s not just the missed message that matters.
 You could actually lose the customer for good.